 This course offers a second opportunity to integrate, apply and be exposed to professions in the healthcare organization during a 40 hour practicum.
 Student, faculty member and preceptor will mutually agree on area of study and practicum setting.
 PREREQUISITE: BHS 300.
-Mode of delivery: web.
-1 lecture hour, 1 practicum hour (45 contacts hours with preceptor).
+Mode of delivery: wweb.
+1 lecture hour, practicum hour (4 contacts hours with preceptor).
 Fall, Spring, and Summer semesters.